Skip to Content

 • Preserves your folder structure where it makes sense.

 Imports land directly in the Space - no Changeset review on the import itself.
-Edits you make later from the Agent Hub chat (and AI-proposed updates from Gap Analysis) do flow through Changesets.
+Edits you make later from the Jolli Agent chat (and AI-proposed updates from Gap Analysis) do flow through Changesets.

 Sources